Harris Academy Bermondsey: Student clubs

 Harris Academy Bermondsey has a lineup of clubs that mainly focus on media and enterprise, but also include other subject areas.
-Here is a full list of the clubs available at the academy:

 Harris Federation

-The Harris Federation of South London schools is a federation of academies in three South London boroughs.
+The Harris Federation runs 52 primary and secondary academies in London and Essex.
 There are fourteen schools in the federation, with plans for more.
 The schools are all sponsored by the Lord Harris of Peckham, who is investing around £2 million into them to make new facilities and for re-development of certain schools.